adammark/Markup.js/README.md

 };
 ```

-You can use jQuery to inject an evaluated template into an element
+You can use jQuery to inject an evaluated template into a document
-in your document:
+element:

 ``` javascript
 var template = myapp.templates.user_profile;

 var context = user.profileInfo;

 $("#sidebar").html(Mark.up(template, context));